danogwok/danogwok.github.io/_posts/2015-9-7-Erlang-at-a-glance-IO-library.md

 4. Erlang functions are closed/terminated with a 'dot'.

-<p>An example of constant variables in Erlang is, let's write a list of atoms.</p>
+<p>An example of a bound variable in Erlang is, let's write a list of atoms.</p>
 ```
 L = [cow, goats, chicken].
 ```